Artist Statement:

 Artistic Influences:

 "I've long admired works by Agnes Martin, Joan Mitchell and Jean-Paul Riopelle.
 Martin for her spiritually based, serene grid paintings; Mitchell and Riopelle for their highly gestural, emotionally charged landscapes.
-Encaustic paint masters Jasper Johns and Brice Marden inspired me to use this luminous medium which I first learned over 20 years ago."
+Jasper Johns and Brice Marden inspired me to use luminous encaustic paint which I first learned over 20 years ago."
 Click here to learn more about encaustic paint.

 "Blue Marble III" 40"x 60" encaustic on panel.
 2022 SOLD to Adam Sandler's production company for set design in his Netflex film "You Are SO Not Invited to My Bat Mitzvah!" filmed in Toronto 2022.